Beginning January 23, 2021

 Students may find socially-distanced open lounges inside and out of our academic buildings open until 11 pm, when academic building access for students ends.

 The Wellbeing Center has a variety of study lounges available throughout the facility to meet students’ study needs.
-There are over 100 work tables with access to power on the second floor, both in the cardio area and Sutton Center gym.
-There is comfortable seating with tablet arms and work tables in the living room and fourth floor Reynolds gyms.
+There are over 100 work tables with access to power on the 2nd floor of the Sutton Center gym.
+There is comfortable seating with tablet arms and work tables in the living room and one of the 4th floor Reynolds gyms.
 There is also a variety of seating scattered throughout the building if you are searching for a more intimate study nook.
-Students may access the Wellbeing Center via their Deacon OneCards from 5:30am – 10:00pm/M-F and 10:00am-10:00pm on weekends.
-All Wellbeing Center study space is first come, first served.
+Students may access the Wellbeing Center via their Deacon OneCards from 10:00am – 10:00pm M-F/10:00am-10:00pm on weekends.
+Sutton Center study spaces only are available until 1am Sundays – Thursdays.
+All Wellbeing Center study space is first come, first served. *Access for study hours are through the Sutton Center entrance across from Kitchin.
+Deacon One Card must be scanned on the pedestal at the entrance doors.

 - There is open, non-reservable space (~350 seats) available in ZSR Library.